 The trademark dispute Puma v. blue cat has been waged through all European instances for many years.
-In the latest decision, Puma loses before the CJEU.
+In the latest decision, Puma loses before the CFI.
 Puma unsuccessfully argued that the trademarks were almost identical and that its own Puma cat was exceptionally famous.

 Puma v. blue Cat: Background to the case